kodecocodes/flutter-sample-project/README.md

 ### Use the stable channel

-Make sure you are on the stable channel with the most recent version of Flutter.
+Make sure you're on the stable channel with the most recent version of Flutter.

 ```
 flutter channel stable